suyogkharage/.NET6-Authentication-Authorization-using-JWT-Token/README.md

-This application demonstrates use of JWT token for Registration, Login and Authentication purpose.
+This .NET 6 WebAPI application demonstrates use of JWT token for Registration, Login and Authentication purpose.

 AuthController.cs